 Title

-The title of your lab report should be as specific as possible (i.e., “Lab 1” is not a specific title).
-Oftentimes, you can follow the model of “The Effect of X on Y.” For example, in an experiment where you tested different types of fertilizer and how well they made potato plants grow, a good title would be “The Effect of Fertilizer Type on Growth in Potato Plants.”
+The title of your lab report should be as precise as possible (i.e., “Lab 1” is not a specific title).
+Use the model "The Effect of X on Y" to create a more specific title.
+For instance, "The Effect of Fertilizer Type on Growth in Potato Plants" is clear and concise.
+Avoid excessive detail in the title.
+Save that for the other sections.

 Abstract